 In November 2008, World Bank became the first institution to issue the green bond, thus triggering a novel way to bring money from investors to climate projects.
 World Bank green bond kick-started a process of developing a sustainable financial market.

 Some of the typical areas where money gets invested are – energy efficiency, waste management, pollution control, sustainable farming, clean transportation, water management, biodiversity conservation, and clean technologies.

 To qualify for green bond status, it has to be verified by a third party such as the Climate Bond Standard Board, which certifies that the bond will fund projects that benefit the environment.

 If we look at the global green bonds market, it is continuously on a growth trajectory.

 US-based mortgage loan company Fannie Mae was the largest green bond issuer in 2020 with a total issuance of $13bn closely followed by the Federal Republic of Germany ($12.8bn) and Société du Grand Paris ($12.2bn).

 2019 was a great year for the green bonds market, it increased by more than $95 billion from the previous year.
 The $3 billion increase in green bond issuance in 2020 compared to 2019 is low because of the pandemic and overall sluggishness in the market.

 Global consumer brand Pepsi raised $1 billion through their first-ever Green bond in 2019.
-The proceeds from the deal are being used to improve operational water-use efficiency, adopting recycled plastic, and investing in renewable energy.
+The proceeds from the deal are being used to improve operational water-use efficiency, adopt recycled plastic, and invest in renewable energy.
 The company issued a detailed report in 2020 highlighting its progress and future plans.